Andriy Slyusarchuk: State award

 On 30 September 2011, Ukrainian president Viktor Yanukovych issued Decree No 960/2011 awarding Slyusarchuk the 2011 State Prize of Ukraine for "scientific achievements in the field of education" for a series of works: "The complex of educational information technologies for presenting, memorizing and processing superlarge information objects in the learning process".
 Slyusarchuk's research involved the technology of inputting large amounts of information into electronic databases and its playback.
 Portions on which Slyusarchuk worked are stamped "secret".
 Slyusarchuk's portions were published in Russia and are secret.
-His research was nominated by the academic administration of Lviv Polytechnic for the State Prize, and the issue was debated in Kiev by a commission of Ukrainian scientists.
+His research was nominated by the academic administration of Lviv Polytechnic for the State Prize, and the issue was debated in Kyiv by a commission of Ukrainian scientists.

 As a State Prize laureate Slyusarchuk would have received ₴150,000; he did not, after his detention for fraud by the Berkut on 14 November 2011.
 The decree awarding the State Prize is unrevoked, describing his credentials as a professor of Information Systems and Networks at Lviv Polytechnic and a Doctor of Sciences in medicine.